norly/elmcan/readme.rst

 Motivation
 -----------

+This driver aims to lower the initial cost for hackers interested in working with CAN buses.

 CAN adapters are expensive, few, and far between.
 ELM327 interfaces are cheap and plentiful.

-This driver aims to lower the initial cost for hackers interested in working with CAN buses.
+Let's use ELM327s as CAN adapters.